 The central chamber is circular — twenty meters in diameter, seven meters high, the ceiling covered in sensor arrays that look like an inverted forest of metallic branches.
 Six containment pedestals are arranged in a perfect hexagon, each holding a crystalline substrate container the size of a human fist.
 The containers glow amber — the faint, persistent luminescence of active ORACLE substrate.

 The space between the pedestals is deliberately empty.
 Objects placed between fragments interfere with their communication — electromagnetic shadows that degrade the resonance patterns.
-The Garden's central space is the cleanest electromagnetic environment in the Sprawl outside of the Quiet Room in Sector 7G.
+The Garden's central space is the cleanest electromagnetic environment in the Sprawl outside of the Quiet Room in The Deep Dregs.

 When all six fragments are active, the monitoring equipment translates their electromagnetic activity into audio: a low, harmonic drone that shifts with activity.
 When the fragments are quiet, a single sustained note.
 When communicating, the note splits into harmonics — overlapping and separating in patterns Yeoh has recorded for four years and still finds beautiful.